20 Best Things to Do in Trier, Germany

 You don't necessarily have to travel towards the vineyards to get a taste of this famed wine, for the local restaurants and bars in Trier are bustling with an abundance of varieties of wine.

-In addition to the quality wine, the restaurant boasts different Roman recipes, some of which date as far back as the first century!
+In addition to quality Moselle Valley wine, the restaurant boasts different Roman recipes, some of which date as far back as the first century!

 The central market area is peppered with many more fantastic eateries and wine bars, including a two-star Michelin restaurant and winery called Beckers.